 A young woman is blocking two armed soldiers from firing at protesters in a Palestinian village.
 The image, picked up from a TV news report found online, is digitally processed and slowed down, and the soundtrack is replaced with lyrical music.
 The scene is turned to a peculiar dance, almost romantic, highlighting the magical and rare human connection created in the heroic act, captured and transmitted by digital technology.

 2014, UK, 4'19''

-Radiant, raging freedom fighter, 11 year old Ahed Tamimi, is punching the empty space in front of her.
-A computer algorithm roughly cuts her out her surroundings, struggling to contain her, with her enemies rubbed off the frame.
+Radiant, raging 11 year old Ahed Tamimi is punching the empty space in front of her.
+A computer algorithm roughly cuts her out of the surroundings, struggling to contain her, with her enemies rubbed off the frame.
 Gradually, more fragments of the scene are revealed, and the context is made clearer.
-The processing of a 2012 video found on YouYube, highlights the documented scene as an image, both of a fight for freedom and a media event.
+The processing of the 2012 video found on YouTube highlights the documented scene as an image, both of a fight for freedom and a media event.

 Screenings and Awards: